 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
 The schedules of functional expenses on pages 16 and 17 are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to the financial statements and other additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Johnson, Nieky & Meuchem, P.C.
+Johnson, Neikey & Mencheson, P.C.

-March 30, 2017

-Chattanooga, Tennessee
+March 29, 2018 Chattanooga, Tennessee

-PRECEPT MINISTRIES OF REACH OUT, INC. STATEMENTS OF FINANCIAL POSITION DECEMBER 31, 2016 AND 2015
+PRECEPT MINISTRIES OF REACH OUT, INC. STATEMENTS OF FINANCIAL POSITION DECEMBER 31, 2017 AND 2016